 Project Funders and Partners

-CBF is thankful to the National Fish and Wildlife Foundation for funding the Hopewell Restoration Project.
-We are also appreciative of our partners that are helping CBF meet the project deliverables, including the City of Hopewell, especially the Department of Public Works, the Hopewell Regional Wastewater Treatment Facility, and the Department of Recreation and Parks; Friends of the Lower Appomattox; Hopewell Downtown Partnership; Kiwanis Club of Hopewell; Prince George Master Gardeners; Virginia Department of Forestry; and Virginia State University.
+CBF is thankful to the National Fish and Wildlife Foundation for funding the continuation of our work in Hopewell.
+We are also appreciative of our partners that are helping CBF meet the project deliverables, including the City of Hopewell, especially the Department of Public Works, the Department of Recreation and Parks, and Hopewell Public Schools; Friends of the Lower Appomattox; Virginia Cooperative Extension; Virginia Department of Forestry; Virginia Department of Game and Inland Fisheries; and Xerces Society.